The Right Way to Purchase Life Insurance

 There is absolutely no comparison in comparing term life insurance vs. whole life insurance.
 Many years ago whole life insurance was sitting on top of the hill as the the number one life insurance product.
 Today whole life insurance is near obsolete and many companies no longer even offer it.
 If you are looking for a permanent life insurance product, review the universal life insurance plan designs.
 As a rule, when people actually see what whole life would cost, they get a severe case of sticker shock and drop that thought right away.

-Term plans have an arsenal of beneficial riders that you can add on
+Term plans have a list of riders that you can add

 - Guaranteed Insurability Rider